 - The other driver’s employer (if they were on the clock at the time of the accident);

-- A liquor store or bar that served alcohol to a visibility impaired customer or underage minor;
+- A liquor store or bar that served alcohol to a visually impaired customer or underage minor;

 - A negligent motorcycle mechanic;